-Scientific reviewers will evaluate applications based on the scientific merit of the proposed research; the strength of the applicant and the applicant's commitment to cancer research; and the strength of supervisory support.
+Scientific reviewers will evaluate applications based on the scientific merit of the proposed research; the strength of the applicant and the applicant's commitment to cancer research; and the strength of mentorship.
 PPI reviewers will evaluate applications based on their practical feasibility, potential impact, and relevance to people affected by cancer.
 Additionally, PPI reviewers will evaluate the strength of patient involvement and dissemination plans.

-Please note, the scientific reviewers will not be assessing any of the patient review sections, and vice versa.
-As such, it is vital that the sections reviewed by patient representatives are written in accessible plain English.
-Failure to do this may result in the patient representatives not being able to accurately score these sections of your application.
+Please note, the scientific reviewers will not be assessing any of the PPI review sections, and vice versa.
+As such, it is vital that the sections reviewed by PPI representatives are written in accessible plain English.
+Failure to do this may result in the PPI representatives not being able to accurately score and provide feedback on these sections of your application.